caleorourke/grunt-jekyll-pages/README.md

 # grunt-jekyll-pages
 > Serve GitHub-flavored sites natively using Jekyll.

 [grunt-jekyll-pages](https://github.com/caleorourke/grunt-jekyll-pages) is a Grunt.js plugin designed to emulate how Github runs Jekyll in safe mode.
-This plugin also includes configuration objects to manually script tasks for compiling, serving, and watching Jekyll locally before pushing code to GitHub.
+This plugin also allows you to manually script tasks, such as build, serve, and watch, for Jekyll locally.

 ## Getting Started
 This plugin requires Node `>= 0.10`, Grunt `~0.4.5` and GitHub Pages `~21`.